embeddedk8/embeddedk8.github.io/content/posts/arduino-ide-build-process/index.en.md

 ## Board and package identification

-The first piece of information is the board identification:
+When building a sketch, the Arduino IDE needs to know exactly which board you are using - that's why at first step you had to choose board from **Select Board** menu.
+This ensures the compiled code matches the board’s hardware, memory, and pin mapping.

 ```bash
 FQBN: arduino:renesas_uno:unor4wifi
 Using board 'unor4wifi' from platform in folder: /home/kate/.arduino15/packages/arduino/hardware/renesas_uno/1.4.1
 Using core 'arduino' from platform in folder: /home/kate/.arduino15/packages/arduino/hardware/renesas_uno/1.4.1
 ```

-**FQBN** (Fully Qualified Board Name) is a unique identifier that tells the IDE exactly which board you’re compiling for.
+This information is called the **Fully Qualified Board Name (FQBN)**.
+It is unique for each board and defines exactly which hardware you are targeting.
 It consists of three segments:
-- Vendor: arduino → official Arduino package
+- Vendor: `arduino` (*it's official Arduino package*)
-- Architecture: renesas_uno → Renesas-based boards family
+- Architecture: `renesas_uno` (*Renesas-based boards family*)
-- Board: unor4wifi → exact model: the Arduino Uno R4 WiFi.
+- Board: `unor4wifi` (*exact model: Arduino Uno R4 WiFi*).

+If you choose wrong board, the code may compile but fail at runtime, or compilation may fail.

 ## Arduino15 directory
 The build log also shows the location of the **Arduino15** directory on your system.
 This is the hidden folder used by the Arduino IDE, containing user preferences,